Description of Procedure or Service

 Policy Guidelines

-For individuals who have type 1 diabetes who receive an artificial pancreas device system with a hybrid closed-loop insulin delivery system, the evidence includes multicenter pivotal trials using devices cleared by the U.S. Food and Drug Administration, supplemental data and analysis for expanded indications, and more recent studies focused on children and adolescents.
-Three crossover RCTs using a similar first-generation device studied and approved outside the United States have been reported.
+For individuals who have type 1 diabetes who receive an artificial pancreas device system with a hybrid closed-loop insulin delivery system, the evidence includes multicenter pivotal trials using devices cleared by the U.S. Food and Drug Administration (FDA), supplemental data and analysis for expanded indications, and more recent studies focused on children and adolescents.
 Relevant outcomes are symptoms, change in disease status, morbid events, resource utilization, and treatment-related morbidity.
-Of these 3 crossover RCTs 2 found significantly better outcomes (ie, time spent in nocturnal hypoglycemia and time spent in preferred glycemic range) with the device than with standard care.
-The third study r had mixed findings (significant difference in time spent in nocturnal hypoglycemia and no significant difference in time spent in preferred glycemic range).
-Additional evidence from device performance studies and clinical studies all demonstrate reductions in time spent in various levels of hypoglycemia, improved time in range (70-180 mg/ dL), rare diabetic ketoacidosis, and few device-related adverse events.
+A 13-week multicenter RCT found that the first FDA-approved tubeless automated insulin delivery system significantly increased time in range by 4.2 hours per day and lowered HbA1c levels compared to continuous glucose monitoring (CGM) pump therapy.
+The automated insulin delivery system also resulted in fewer high glucose events and no serious adverse events.
+Furthermore, 2 (of 3) crossover RCTs using a first-generation device, studied and approved outside the United States, found significantly better outcomes - such as reduced time in nocturnal hypoglycemia and increased time in the preferred glycemic range - compared to standard care.
+The third study yielded mixed results, showing significant improvement in nocturnal hypoglycemia but no significant change in time spent in the preferred glycemic range.
+Additional evidence from device performance and clinical studies demonstrates reductions in hypoglycemia, improved time within the range of 70 to 180 mg/dL, rare instances of diabetic ketoacidosis, and few device-related adverse events.
 The evidence suggests that the magnitude of reduction for hypoglycemic events in the type 1 diabetes population is likely to be clinically significant.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 Billing/Coding/Physician Documentation Information